ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

         ensembl_to_genesymbol[ensembl_peptide] = gene_symbol
 ```
 This part is all base python.
-Each line in the response from BioMart is a tab separated list containing the attributes you requested in the order you requested them.
+Each line in the response from BioMart is a tab-separated list containing the attributes you requested in the order you requested them.
-If that attribute doesn't have an entry (e.g. the gene doesn't code for a peptide), then the entry will empty instead.
+If that attribute doesn't have an entry (e.g. the gene doesn't code for a peptide), the entry will empty instead.

 Knowing this, you can split the line, assign the values you want to variables, and add each entry to the mapping dict.